 Surviving the storms

 Watch the video below to get a taste of the dramatic rescue stories featured in the book.
 Then read on for an extract from the book.
-You can order the book today from Harper Collins.
+You can order the book today from the RNLI Shop.

 Anthony Chambers, Crew Member Portrush Lifeboat Station